 Students taking English courses are prepared to successfully complete college-level English courses for transfer or to receive a degree in General Studies.

-The English Department is comprised of multiple-discipline courses: English 098, 100, 101, and 102 composition sequences, Literature, Reading 099 / Reading125, and Foundational Studies Reading and Writing, which are pre-credit courses.
-They promote increased literacy and fluency in the various forms of English language communication and reading comprehension and development.
+The English Department is comprised of multiple-discipline courses: English 098, 100, 101, and 102 composition sequences, Creative Writing (English 241), Literature, and Reading 099 / Reading125.
+These courses promote increased literacy and fluency in the various forms of English language communication and reading comprehension and development.
 They advance the development and expression of critical, rational thought by the analysis of texts derived from diverse origins; by the creation of original compositions; and, by examining language’s manifold styles, structures, and conventions.

 Students Learning Outcomes include: